Bethlehem welcomes pilgrims for Christmas celebrations

 The first church was built on the site in the fourth century, though it was replaced after a fire in the sixth century.

+In the square by the church, Palestinian tourism minister Rula Maaya told AFP it had been a good year, with 3.5 million tourists visiting the city.

-Fewer Christians from the Gaza Strip will attend the ceremony than in previous years, as Israel granted permits to about 200 of the 900 people who applied, said Wadie Abunassar, an adviser to church leaders in the Holy Land.
+But fewer Christians from the Gaza Strip were in attendance than in previous years, as Israel granted permits to just around 200 of the some 900 people who applied, said Wadie Abunassar, an adviser to church leaders in the Holy Land.

 The Palestinian territories of the West Bank and Gaza are separated by Israeli territory and crossing between them requires hard-to-get permits.